 Think about this for a moment.
 These reasons represent the huge difference between knowing and doing; between acing a knowledge test, and actually performing in the field.
 This is where we can make a dramatic difference in improving performance through better skill acquisition.

-4 Ways to Accelerate Skill Acquisition Toward Optimal Performance with Expert Mental Models
+4 Ways to Transform Training Programs with Expert Mental Models

 If you want your trainees to become optimal performers faster, consider adding these four attributes to your training.

-- Provide Practice in Realistic Situations.
 Don’t stop at the test.
 Give them realistic, practical situations so they can test their decisions and refine their models.
 The more practice, the faster they will develop accurate models and gain competence.
 Learn more about experiential learning here.

-- Provide Expert Coaching.
 Trial and error is a long process to hone a skill.
 Expert coaching enables learners to recognize optimal decision patterns exponentially faster.
 Learn more about applying Cognitive Apprenticeship here.

-- Create a Variety of Realistic Situations.
 This variety improves the robustness of the learner’s model, so it works for them in fluid, real-world situations.
 Learn more about applying Cognitive Flexibility here.

 These steps can help your learners perform better in the field faster, by taking advantage of mental models honed by experts.
-Incorporating expert mental models in skill-acquisition training can elevate the performance of trainees, allowing them to ramp up faster, and provide a better chance for them to become top performers.
+Incorporating expert mental models in training can improve knowledge transfer, elevate the performance of trainees, allowing them to ramp up faster, and provide a better chance for them to become top performers.

 About Syandus: Virtual immersive learning technology that transforms knowledge into real-world performance.
 We immerse participants in realistic virtual situations with one-on-one expert coaching that gives them experience making optimal decisions.
 Syandus Learning Modules combine cognitive science principles, the realism of game technology, and our customer’s proprietary content, to deliver rapid skill acquisition.
 Modules are cloud-based for easy deployment, fully trackable with embedded analytics, and can be used on any web-enabled device.